Impact Story

 5. Mix it up.
 Routines are good for efficiency and feeling secure, but trying a new bike path, hobby or project is good for our brains.

 But you can do all these things at once!
 How?
 Volunteer your time and energy to help someone else.
-Research suggests that volunteers aren’t just helping the communities they serve.
-People who volunteer experience a boost in their mental health.
+Research suggests that people who volunteer experience a boost in their mental health.
 You'll feel good – mentally and physically – and odds are you will enjoy your fellow volunteers, who have chosen to serve for the same reasons.
-Your local United Way can help you find the right volunteer opportunity for you.